 Tip 4: Storytellers

 Try to take some time to watch at least one of the holiday storytellers.
 I specifically suggest you try one from a country or culture you’re unfamiliar with.
 This is one of the few instances where an Epcot festival keeps the tradition of the park’s original intention alive to educate guests while still being entertaining.
 I find that kids, in particular, loves Sigrid and the Christmas Gnome in Norway the most.

 Definitely save room for the sweet stuff at the holiday kitchens!
 If you’ve been spoiled by the dozens of food booths and dishes offered at other festivals like food and wine you may feel that the holiday kitchens at this event don’t offer as much variety.
 The savory dishes have definitely improved over time, but food doesn’t seem to attract people at this festival in comparison to others.
 Lines at the food booths here are distinctly short if not empty, but the desserts are nothing short of excellent.

 So there you have it, my friends, a complete guide to this year’s festival the holidays at Epcot.
-If you haven’t seen them already check out my guides for both Flurry of Fun at Hollywood Studios my personal favorite and Mickey’s Very Merry Christmas Party at Magic Kingdom.
+If you haven’t seen them already check out my guides for both Christmas at Hollywood Studios my personal favorite and Mickey’s Very Merry Christmas Party at Magic Kingdom.
 I will be updating this guide as time goes on.
 If you think I missed anything please let me know.

 Is Santa at Epcot?